backblaze-b2-samples/b2-video-sharing-example/README.md

 _Forked from the excellent [simple-s3-setup](https://github.com/sibtc/simple-s3-setup) by [sibtc](https://github.com/sibtc/)_.

-Each of the directories are an independent Django Project.
+Each of the directories is an independent Django Project.

 For the most part you can run all of them by following the steps below:

+Add your B2 configuration to `settings.py`

 ```bash
 pip install -r requirements.txt